Get the Employment Edge with Digital Badges

 - Reflection and meet with an Experieintial Learning Coordinator (45 minutes)

-TOTAL: 19 hours (workshops)
+Total: 19 hours (workshops)

 Skills gained

-- Cultural Awareness, Equity, & Inclusion
+- Cultural Awareness, Equity, and Inclusion

-- Self Development, Awareness, & Promotion
+- Self Development, Awareness, and Promotion

-- Empathy & Active Listening
+- Empathy and Active Listening

 Description